Kansai Wakayama Reboot body and soul in Japan’s spiritual heartland

-Off the beaten track, Wakayama offers an escape from the urban jungle.
-Japan's spiritual heartland draws enlightenment-seeking pilgrims and beach-bound sun worshippers in equal measure.
-From the World Heritage Kumano Kodo pilgrimage route and the mountain temple complex of Koyasan to the sparkling white sands of Shirara Beach, Wakayama is blessed with bountiful nature.
-Easily reached from Osaka, Wakayama City is home to an imposing castle and a delicious local ramen with its own style.
+Wakayama is home to some of Japan's most sacred sites and beautiful beaches, attracting enlightenment-seeking pilgrims and beach-bound sun worshippers in equal measure.
+From the World Heritage listed Kumano Kodo Pilgrimage Route and the temple complex of Koyasan to the sparkling white sands of Shirarahama Beach.
+Wakayama City is home to an impressive castle and a delicious local ramen with its own style.

 Kishu Paulownia Chests

 Paulownia wood gives Kishu tansu their unmistakable warm hue.
 Each chest of drawers is crafted with seamless precision and exacting detail, with tongue and groove joinery, wooden nails and custom hardware.

 Wakayama catches more "nama maguro" or never-frozen tuna than anywhere else in Japan.
 From decadent tuna sashimi rice bowls to deep-fried tuna burgers, the possibilities for tuna are endless in Wakayama.
 There's even a tuna festival in late January.

 Wakayama grows more plums than anywhere else in Japan.
 The pickled ume (Japanese apricots) they produce, called umeboshi, are acidic and have a distinctive flavor.
 Umeboshi are often eaten with white rice.
 Umeboshi made from Nanko ume are especially popular.